Nurture, Cherish, Succeed

 Our School Day.

-Our school day starts at 8.45am and school finishes at 3.25pm (EYFS / KS1) 3.30pm (KS2)
+Our school day starts at 8.45am and school finishes at 3.25pm (EYFS / KS1) and 3.30pm (KS2)

-We do expect pupils to arrive and to be collected punctually at the start and end of each day.
+We expect pupils to arrive and to be collected punctually at the start and end of each day.

 It is vital that pupils attend school, on time, every day in order to gain the greatest benefit from their education and reach their full potential.